hvy/chainer-infogan/README.md

 ### c<sub>1</sub> - 10 Categorical

 Each row shows 10 random images generated from the same one-hot categorical vector.
 K = 10 and hence such 10 rows, one for each categorical code.
-The network learn the latent representations of the 10 different digits with some exceptions such as the digit 1.
+The network learns the latent representations of the 10 different digits with some exceptions such as the digit 1.

 <img src="./samples/c1_categorical.png" width="512px"/>